dimroc/etl-language-comparison/README.md

 #### Features used

-- GNU Parallel to get around the GIL and more accurately mirror a real world scenario: Many single core workers running ruby
+- GNU Parallel to get around the GIL and more accurately mirror a real world scenario: Many single core workers running one ruby process (eg: Heroku dynos)

 #### Observations

 - Performance is very respectable, running at `40s`, with all cores on full blast.
 But this implementation is skipping over an `ls` of the input files since it's preconfigured.
-- One could argue that a fairer comparison would be to use an Actor System like [Celluloid]() and not cheat with Parallel.
-It would truly guage the performance of Ruby with it being locked to one core.
+- This implementation is cheating a little but serves as a good baseline for other comparisons.
 - Separate processes can be a maintenance nightmare.
 It leads to memory bloat, is difficult to coordinate failed processes, and can be difficult to deploy and scale.
 There is simplicity in being able to deploy one process that is capable of using all cores.
+- From experience, Ruby's real weakness is its poor performance handling long-running jobs.
+Memory leaks run rampant.
+[Twitter shared this opinion](http://blog.redfin.com/devblog/2010/05/how_and_why_twitter_uses_scala.html#.U10CzWRdXLh).

 ### Golang